Outburn-IL/foob-docs/fume-tester.md

 The application is available at the following URL:
 * /csp/healthshare/{namespace}/fume/index.html

-Here, the {namespace} variable should match your namespace (e.g. /csp/healthshare/clinic1/fume/index.html)
+Here, the {namespace} variable should match your namespace (example for a full path, where namespace is "clinic1":   /csp/healthshare/clinic1/fume/index.html)

-The plugin comprised the following modules:
+The plugin is comprised of the following modules:

 ### FUME Designer
 Link to the FUME designer (applicable for FUME Enterprise versions only).

 ### HL7v2 Routing Rules Editor
-This module aimed to configure the **routing rules** between source HL7v2 messages and the FUME conversion map.
+This module is used to configure the **routing rules** between source HL7v2 messages and the FUME conversion map.
 The routing rules call the appropriate map based on the logical expressions identifying each source message.
 The expression syntax is based on the FLASH - FUME map language and provides broad flexibility for setting any logical condition.
 The target is to build an expression uniquely identifying the incoming message.

-As an example, the following expression:
+For example, the following expression:

 ```'MSH.SendingApplication.NamespaceID='VitalSignsDevice'```